otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 "lint-staged": {
   "*.{js, json}": [
     "npm run prettier:fix",
-    "npm run lint:fix",
+    "npm run lint:fix"
-    "git add"
   ]
 }
 ```

-Test this hook script before you move on to the **Code Review** section.
+Test this hook script before you move on to the **Code Review**.

 **Resources:**